Getting To The Heart Of Loneliness & Depression During COVID

 Why Loneliness Became A Companion During COVID-19

 Although loneliness is described as the discrepancy between the social interaction and relationships we desire versus those we have, it doesn’t necessarily result from solitude.

 People can spend time alone without feeling lonely.

-For many, loneliness emerged during the start of the pandemic because of the sudden decrease in social interaction they were able to have.
+Statistics show that loneliness is common but for many, it emerged during the start of the pandemic because of the sudden decrease in social interaction they were able to have.

 Our COVID-19 Loneliness Survey found that although 20.7% of people struggled with loneliness before the pandemic, 58.1% felt somewhat or much lonelier as a result of social distancing and shelter-in-place orders.

 A Harvard report released one year after the pandemic began found that about 36% of Americans were struggling with “serious loneliness,” including 61% of young adults.